Mar 24 2025

 Third, violation of the right to equality, as the court's inaction has favored Villamorey by freezing the proceeding while Lisa suffers continuous economic harm without effective access to justice.
 The amparo further invokes Article 8.1 of the American Convention on Human Rights, which guarantees the right to be heard within a reasonable time, arguing that the paralysis of over two years constitutes a flagrant violation of this international guarantee ratified by Panama.

 This second amparo forms part of a comprehensive enforcement strategy by Lisa.
-Weeks before this constitutional action, Lisa filed in the related declaratory proceeding (Case File No. 556-99) a motion demanding return of dividends retained for sixteen years and a contempt motion against Juan Luis Bosch for breaching his duties as judicial depositary.
+Weeks before this constitutional action, Lisa filed in the related declaratory proceeding (<law id="pty-556-99" />) a <doc id="pty-556-99-2025-02-10-a" /> demanding return of dividends retained for sixteen years and a <doc id="pty-556-99-2025-02-11-a" /> seeking to hold Juan Luis Bosch in contempt for breaching his duties as judicial depositary.
 The convergence of these three filings in February and March 2025 reflects a coordinated effort to activate all available enforcement and compliance avenues simultaneously, across both the executive and declaratory proceedings.